TuxSH/firmtool/README.md

 On *ix, install the corresponding packages, they should be named `python`, `python-setuptools`, `python-pip` or similar.
 If your distribution provides it, install `python-cryptography` as well, otherwise run `pip install cryptography` as `root`.

+On Linux distribution having severly outdated packages such as Debian, run `pip install --upgrade pip setuptools pyparsing`.

-In either case, run `python setup.py install` with the correct permissions.
+In all cases, run `python setup.py install` with the correct permissions.
 If you have git, you can just run `pip install git+https://github.com/TuxSH/firmtool.git` directly.